 Location39 Rue Lavaud, Akaroa

 'Put your roots down in Akaroa, plant a tree!.'
 The Akaroa Heritage Park is accessible from Long Bay Road or on foot via Woodill's Track.
-Since it was established in 1992, over 600 native trees have been planted by individual tree enthusiasts.
-For more information about Heritage Park contact Virginia Wigram on 03 304 8556 or Jack Woodley on 03 304 5808.
+Since it was established in 1992, over 1000 native trees have been planted by individual tree enthusiasts.
+For more information about Heritage Park contact Virginia Wigram on 03 304 8556 or Jeremy Buchanan on 03 304 8445.

 LocationLong Bay Road, Akaroa

 The Akaroa i-Site - Akaroa Adventure Centre is the Akaroa Information & Visitor Centre.
 They welcome international and local visitors to Akaroa.
-The team of local experts provide a FREE Booking Service for a range of activities; dolphin nature harbour cruises, wildlife sailing cruises, alpaca, penguin and sheep tours, personalized tours, spectacular Walks, kayaking plus accommodation from basic to beautiful.
+The team of local experts provide a FREE Booking Service for a range of activities; dolphin nature harbour cruises, wildlife sailing, dolphin swimming, alpaca, penguin and sheep tours, surf lessons, personalized tours, spectacular walks, kayaking, Stand up Paddle Boarding, Biking and Mini Golf, plus accommodation from basic to beautiful.
 Let us plan your stay to enable you to have the 'fun'.
-We are also a New Zealand Post & LTNZ Agency.
-Open 7 days 9 am to 7 pm (summer hours).
+We are also a New Zealand Post Agency.
+Open 7 days 9am to 6.30pm (summer hours).

 Location74a Rue Lavaud, Akaroa